Two boys doing flips into a pool Get the Most out of Your Summer as a Working Mom Mompowerment

 It’s summertime!
 I know some moms love this time of year because it’s a blank slate.
 I also know that this time of year can be a struggle for some working mamas (including me).
 I have learned over the years that proactively creating the experience you want from summer for you and your family can make a difference.
-Is possible to get work done, avoid the feeling of overwhelm, and still have a fun summer?
+Is it possible to get work done, avoid the feeling of overwhelm, and still have a fun summer?
 Yep!
-Let’s dive into how you get the most out of your summer as a working mom!
+Let’s dive into how you can get the most out of your summer as a working mom!

 Be intentional with your summer experiences